Skip to content

 • Defines design tokens and component specifications as agent instructions

-• Shifts from pixel-level execution to design governance and quality auditing
+• Focuses on design governance and quality auditing rather than pixel-level execution

-• Addresses the emerging discipline of Agent Experience (AX) — designing for both human and agent actors
+• Addresses the emerging discipline sometimes called Agent Experience (AX): designing for both human and agent actors

 For the full transformation story, see Product Designer: Roles in the AI Era.